nikhil-sethi/multi-diffbot/README.md

 ```
 While this is running, you will be able to control the Mirte robot.
 ## bullproof_hri
 `bullproof_hri` contains the state machine for the Mirte robot.
 The state machine determines if the robot is following the farmer, blocking the cow, or helping the farmer exit as well as all other functionality.
+This state machine is already described in [bullproof_bringup](#bullproof_bringup).

 In order to run the state machine, run the following command:
 ```bash